thisaltennakoon/mcp-inspector/README.md

 - ✅ **Client-Side Only**: Requires no backend or proxy.
 Communicates directly with MCP servers over streamable HTTP.
 - 🔁 **Reusable**: Designed as a modular component that can be dropped into any frontend project.
 - 🛠️ **Extensible**: Easily customizable and adaptable to suit different UI needs or workflows.
+- 📊 **Activity History**: Built-in history tracking for debugging and observability of MCP interactions.

 ## Getting Started